 I’m Canadian; I was raised in Vancouver, Canada and educated at UBC.
-I lived for bit in Toronto but Van is my home town.
+I lived for awhile in Toronto – and I LOVE Toronto – but Van is my home town.

 For a while now I’m based in Shoreditch, East London but my work takes me all over the place: Germany, Russia, Spain, Egypt, Switzerland – you name it.
 I’m always pretty much packed and ready to go.

 (there’s a lot of blue sky in these photos of London and Vancouver – it ain’t always so ….)